 Use commas to separate off sentence segments that share the same prepositional object.

 E.g. ‘She flew over, and he sailed under, the Wordsmith Bridge.’

 Style Manual p.
 82 (6.60)

 Style Manual, p.
 83 (6.67)

-Whereas it is standard practice to omit the comma before the ‘and’ ending a list of adjectives, should there be any potential ambiguity (i.e. the final element, or the one preceding it has itself got ‘and’ in it), a comma should by used.
+Whereas it is standard practice to omit the comma before the ‘and’ ending a list of adjectives, should there be any potential ambiguity (i.e. the final element or the one preceding it has itself got ‘and’ in it), a comma should be used.

 |E.g.||‘There were many expeditions, including those of Sturt, Mitchell, Burke and Wills, and Darling,’|